Quality Improvement Program

 • Use of imaging studies for low back pain

-CareSource also uses the annual member survey, CAHPS surveys, to capture member perspectives on health care quality.
-CAHPS is a program overseen by the United States Department of Health and Human Services ―Agency for Healthcare Research and Quality (AHRQ).
-Potential CAHPS measures include:
+CareSource also uses CAHPS surveys.
+This annual member survey lets you rate us on health care quality.
+CAHPS is run by the US Department of Health and Human Services – Agency for Healthcare Research and Quality (AHRQ).
+Potential CAHPS measures may be:

 • Customer service